-For most of the period (May through June), above-average 500-hPa heights and above-average temperatures occurred over the central and eastern U.S., with below average heights and temperatures along the west coast.
+For most of the period (June through late July), above-average 500-hPa heights and above-average temperatures occurred over the central and eastern U.S., with below average heights and temperatures occurring along portions of the West Coast.

 U.S. Temperature and Precipitation Departures During the Last 30 and 90 Days